Below are frequently asked tennis questions regarding Hours of Operation, COVID-19, Tennis Programs, and General Questions.

 Q: Why are there so many hours I cannot freely use the courts?
 I like to play in the morning.

-A: The club typically runs both non-team lessons and team practices on summer mornings from 8 am – 1 pm.
-This year, our class times are running from 8:00am–2:30pm to accommodate the social distancing required by the State of Washington.
+A: This year, our summer class/teams will run from 7:15am–2:30pm (beginning June 21).
 We have tried to provide free access to the courts in the afternoons and on evenings that do not have adult tennis lessons.
 The calendar is the best resource for knowing when courts are open.

 Q: The schedule seems complicated.
 How do I know if a court is open?